Last Updated on January 7, 2021 by Johannes Kristjansson

 Keep Yourself In Check

 Take note of where you are weight-wise in relation to your goal.
 It doesn’t matter where you are today.
 What matters is where you’re going.
-To get where you want to be takes consistent effort.
+To get where you want to take consistent effort.

 Change doesn’t happen overnight.
-It takes multiple weeks of calories burned biking and through other activities to see those changes.
+It will take weeks of burning calories on biking and through other activities to see those changes.
 Unfortunately, that’s where most people quit.

 They don’t see results fast enough and wrongly assume that their workouts somehow aren’t working.
 But you’ve got to keep on the path.
 Don’t talk yourself out of it.